tahmedge/TRL-Youtube-Downloader/README.md

 C# Background Worker downloader is used to download the videos and audios.

-It is extremely fast to download audios and videos in Youtube.
+TRL Youtube Downloader is extremely fast to download audios and videos from Youtube.

 No ad-ons, no disturbing links, download videos and audios from youtube at fastest download speed!